canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 using synchronous block level replication through [Distributed Replicated Block Device] (DRBD).

-The cluster monitoring and failover process will be handled by Pacemaker and Corosync.
+The cluster monitoring and failover process will be handled by [Pacemaker] and [Corosync].
 After a node failure, the DRBD volume will be mounted on the standby node, allowing access to the latest Dqlite database version.

 Additional recovery steps are automated and invoked through Pacemaker.

-## Alternatives

-Another possible approach is to use PostgreSQL with Kine and logical replication.
-However, it is outside the scope of this document.

-See the [external datastore guide] for more information on how Canonical Kubernetes can be configured to use other datastores.

-## Guide

-### Prerequisites
+### Prerequisites:

-* Ensure both nodes are part of the Kubernetes cluster.
+* Please ensure that both nodes are part of the Kubernetes cluster.
   See the [getting started] and [add/remove nodes] guides.
 * The user associated with the HA service has SSH access to the peer node and passwordless sudo configured.
 For simplicity, the default "ubuntu" user can